 A stone-rich deposit probably representing a metalled surface (a level surface made of small pieces of stone) was identified in Trench 5.
 This might be interpreted as a track running between structures towards the church enclosure.

-Also within Trench 1 were traces of a linear feature cut into the natural subsoil, with possible later prehistoric pottery in its fill, has been tentatively identified as a prehistoric feature, perhaps a small section of a gully.
-Although only a small section survives it has been tentatively speculated that the gully could be all that remains of a ring-ditch or drip gully relating to a prehistoric structure.
+Also within Trench 1 were traces of a linear feature cut into the natural subsoil, with possible later prehistoric pottery in its fill.
+Although only a small section survives it has been tentatively speculated that the gully could be all that remains of an earlier, currently undated, structure.
 The site’s position, sitting on a flat terrace overlooking the surrounding land near the Horndean and River Tweed, would have been a sought after settlement location from prehistory onwards.

 Initial conclusions